purpl-org/redOS-oelinux/README.md

 # vicos-oelinux

+# Currently in a broken state, do not attempt to build

 This repository contains the embedded OS that runs on victor hardware.
 If you are looking for victor embedded firmware, robotics, animation and engine layers checkout [victor](https://github.com/kercre123/victor).
 `vicos-oelinux` *is* the repo you are looking for if you want to create a full OTA.
 It includes stuff like victor as submodules.